Introduction

 FAQs

-Active listening involves techniques such as giving full attention, showing understanding through body language and verbal acknowledgments, providing feedback by paraphrasing, asking clarifying questions, and responding empathetically and without judgment.
+Active listening involves techniques such as giving someone your full attention, showing understanding through body language and verbal acknowledgments, providing feedback by paraphrasing, asking clarifying questions, and responding empathetically and without judgment.
 Practicing these techniques helps ensure effective and meaningful communication.

 If you encounter communication barriers, here are some tips you can follow:

-- Use clear, simple language that is easily understood and repeat important information as needed
+- Use clear, simple language that is easily understood and repeat important information as needed.

-- Be respectful and remain calm and patient
+- Be respectful and remain calm and patient.

-- Communicate one thing at a time using short sentences and don’t rush
+- Communicate one thing at a time using short sentences and don’t rush.

-- Ask for clarification as needed and avoid making assumptions
+- Ask for clarification as needed and avoid making assumptions.

-- Frequently check in with the patient or caregiver, don’t just assume that the person has understood
+- Frequently check in with the patient or caregiver, don’t just assume that the person has understood.

 E-Learning Module